 The Practical Nursing program offers the students a Certificate of Completion in Practical Nursing and eligibility to take the State Board Examination leading to licensing as a Practical Nurse in Utah.

-The Practical Nursing program is accredited by the Accreditation Commission for Education in Nursing Inc. (ACEN).
-Accreditation Commission for Education in Nursing Inc. 3343 Peachtree Road NE, Suite 500
+The Practical Nursing program is accredited by the National Accreditation Commission for Education in Nursing Inc. (ACEN).

+National League of Nursing Accrediting Commission 3343 Peachtree Road NE, Suite 500

-Atlanta, GA 30326 Phone: (404) 975-5000 Fax: (404) 975-5020 www.nlnac.org
+Atlanta, GA 30326 Phone: (404) 975-5000 Fax: (404) 975-5020 www.acenursing.org